Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 git reset <commit hash>

 Though, it’s worth remembering that we must be careful with this command.
-Git reset command can work in 3 different ways: soft, mixed and hard.
+Git reset command can work in 3 different ways: git reset –soft, git reset –mixed, and git reset –hard commands.
 Using one or another we can delete (or keep) changes from the working directory or staging area.
-We should also care about untracked files while resetting.
-To understand it more I recommend reading the article How to undo a commit in Git.

 Git HEAD overwrite

 But modifying the history (and all the implications of that) is just one part of the story.
 Let’s assume we’re only doing this on local changes, intentionally, and we know we’re not messing anything up, in terms of the commit history.
 Is there any other risk then?
 Of course.
-Though, I must admit that this is a rather unusual situation, but it is not completely rare.
+Though I must admit that this is a rather unusual situation, it is not completely rare.

 However, there may be a problem when we need to switch to a certain branch for some reason.
 For example, we want to add the current version from develop to what we’ve just coded.
 We switch to the develop branch, download the new changes, if any, and… we don’t know how to get back to our just-written code, because we didn’t add any branch there.
 Well, we just lost some part of our work.